Gwynfryn Farm, Pwllheli, Llyn Peninsula

 We had the chance of a last minute week away the first week of September and I set about trying to find a place closeish to home.
 After a little bit of googling I found Gwynfryn Farm, which is just north of Pwllheli on the Llyn Peninsula in North Wales.

 After a farm play in the morning we went swimming in the pool late afternoon which is small but perfectly big enough for our 3.
 The changing rooms are also tiny but we just threw a towel on and walked back across the farmyard with these on to get changed at home.
 So if you do visit make sure you remember to take crocs/flip flops whatever the weather.

-From Gwynfryn we visited some incredible beaches as we were luck enough to have fantastic weather, especially for the first week of September.
+From Gwynfryn Farm we visited some incredible beaches as we were lucky enough to have fantastic weather, especially for the first week of September.
 We went to Morfa Nefyn, Abersoch, Porth Ceriad, Black Rock Sands and also visited Portmeirion, Harlech Castle and Cricieth.
 We had a ball, often visiting a beach in the morning and spending the afternoon at the farm, or vice versa.